-13. Dependent Children on Your Tax Return May Help Reduce Your Taxes
+11. Dependent Children on Your US Tax Return May Help Reduce Your Expat Taxes

-14. Including Children on Your US Tax Return Has Long-Term Implications
+12. Including Children on Your US Expatriate Tax Return Has Long-Term Implications

 Children born to a non-US parent overseas may be able to qualify to be reported on your US Federal Tax Return as a dependent.
 While the Child Tax Credit(s) you’ll receive can be financially advantageous, remember that they are now considered US persons and will forever have a US tax obligation unless they choose to renounce their citizenship once they are an adult.